 Warranty registration has become a standard practice across many industries, but not every product or business truly benefits from implementing it.
-The decision to require or encourage warranty registration should be strategic, weighing the advantages of customer data collection and fraud prevention against potential friction in the customer experience (Zendesk's CX Trends report shows 73% of customers expect instant access to warranty information).
+The decision to require or encourage registration is strategic.
+It weighs customer data collection and fraud prevention against the friction it adds to the customer experience.
+Zendesk's CX Trends report puts the bar high: 73% of customers expect instant access to warranty information.

-In this guide, we'll explore when warranty registration makes genuine business sense and when it might actually work against your goals.
+This guide covers when warranty registration makes genuine business sense and when it works against the brand's goals.

 Understanding Warranty Registration